CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 - [Appendix](#appendix)

 ## Introduction
 A video has started to go viral recently of a group of guys talking about basketball, one of them suggests that Anthony Davis is a better version of Tim Duncan and almost immediately another guy yells out in pure disappointment "You have no idea how good Tim Duncan was."
-Here I am going to try to prove that Tim Duncan is indeed better than this poor guy thinks he is, using data analytics and statistical analysis.
+Here I am going to try to prove that Tim Duncan is indeed better than that guy thought, using data analytics and statistical analysis.

 ## Methods and Technologies
 **Methods Used:**